I’ve written a lot about the benefits of tax-advantaged accounts and why they are especially beneficial for people planning on retiring early.

 There are a few other ways you can avoid paying the 10% early-withdrawal penalty that are worth mentioning briefly.

-For example, you can withdraw retirement account money early to pay for education expenses, fund a first-time home purchase, if you become disabled, etc. but none of those strategies are particularly useful for early-retirement planning so I won’t elaborate on them here.
+For example, you can withdraw retirement account money early if you become disabled or if you use the money to pay for education expenses or for a first-time home purchase.
+None of those strategies are particularly useful for early-retirement planning though so I won’t elaborate on them here.

 You are also able to use IRA funds to pay for medical expenses that exceed 10% of your gross income so if you aren’t lucky enough to have access to the Ultimate Retirement Account, you could potentially use your IRA to pay for medical expenses during early retirement (although you’ll still have to pay tax on the withdrawals whereas you wouldn’t with an HSA).